 The gripper assembly forms part of the robot's payload.
 Always consider this when choosing a robot.
 Gripping or clamping force is another factor.
 If the workpiece is easily crushed, specify a gripper system that won't apply excessive force.
 However, note that rapid robot moves can throw out a part that's held lightly.
 Specialists at Acieta can advise on this and all other aspects of gripper selection.

-The array and complexity of robotic gripper types make it difficult to pick the best option.
+The array and complexity of robot gripper types make it difficult to pick the best option.
 The safest approach is to discuss the specific application with an experienced robot systems integrator.

 Acieta has a long history in robotic integration and a track record few can match.
 For more details, look at our About Us page.
 If you'd like to find out how we can help with robotic gripping systems or your next robotic automation project, enter some details here.
 A specialist will be in touch.